notasausage/pi-hole-unbound-wireguard/README.md

 For the purposes of this setup, we'll install Raspbian Lite (console only).
 If you ever want to add the desktop GUI, you can [always add that later](https://gist.github.com/kmpm/8e535a12a45a32f6d36cf26c7c6cef51).

-Installation generally takes about 10 minutes, but depends on whether you chose Lite or the normal N00BS files and how fast your internet connection is.
+Installation took just 7 minutes (with the full N00BS files, installing Raspbian Lite, over ethernet), but depends on many factors including whether you chose Lite or the normal N00BS files and how fast your internet connection is.
 Once installed, your Raspberry Pi will reboot into the console of a fresh install of Raspbian.

 ## Initial Setup of Raspbian
 To login to your freshly baked Raspberry Pi, use the default username/password pair of `pi` and `raspberry` (yes, very original).
 The first thing you should do is change your password: